-- North Central PA Program Years 2021 2024 Local Area Plan Modification 2 - 4.14 What services, activities and program resources will be provided to businesses and employers in the local area?
+4.14 What services, activities and program resources will be provided to businesses and employers in the local area?

-Our Business Service Team Core members are the PA CareerLink® Partners as well as additional partners in the region that also serve employers.
+Our Business Service Team Core members are the PA CareerLink[®] Partners as well as additional partners in the region that also serve employers.
 Workforce Solutions encourages each Business Service Team to include local Chambers of Commerce, County Economic Development Staff, Northwest Industrial Resource Center staff and the Clarion University Small Business Development Centers (SBDC) and others as identified by each Business Service Team.

-Our business service team policy was recently revised in collaboration with the Policy and Performance Committee of the board. to ensure changes from WIOA are captured in the policy and that each PA CareerLink® center has a Business Service team and they meet on a consistent basis.
-In addition, members wanted to ensure that our centers were remaining relevant to employers needs following the pandemic.
+Our business service team guidance was recently revised to ensure changes from WIOA are captured in the policy and that each PA CareerLink[®] center has a Business Service team and they meet on a consistent basis.
 The Office of Vocational Rehabilitation (OVR) now has a business service representative that sits on the teams.
 County Economic Development Agencies, Chambers of Commerce, Small Business Development Centers and Industrial Resource Centers will be encouraged to participate on these teams as well.
 The teams meet monthly, share labor market information updates and discuss strategies regarding how the various partners can work together to better serve regional employers.

-Team members are expected to make employer visits to obtain employer needs and explain available PA CareerLink® services.
+Team members are expected to make minimal employer visits to obtain employer needs and explain available PA CareerLink® services.
 Teams are expected to meet at least monthly with an agenda.
-Additional goals in the policy include:
+The Business Service Team is not an official board therefore there is no official business to be voted on.